How to set up a dormant limited company

 Your confirmation statement

-Although you are not trading, you will still be required to file your company’s annual confirmation statement (read more here about what is a confirmation statement).
+Although you are not trading, you will still be required to file your company’s annual confirmation statement.

 This is simply to keep Companies House up to date with any changes or to log that all remains the same.
 You can file your confirmation statement at the end of every period or as and when there are any changes within your company.